 Giving Video Game Downloads as Gifts

 Video games are some of the hottest gifts to give every year.
 But did you know that you can actually purchase video games online to download to play your computer?
-That’s right, no having to clutter up the house with video game boxes, and if you need a gift for that gamer in your life, this is a great one to give.
+That’s right, you won’t have to clutter up the house with video game boxes, and if you need a gift for that gamer in your life, this is a great one to give.
 There are some downloadable games for as low as $.99 to play on your computer, cell phone, or iPad.
 Visit the Game Downloads page to find the perfect gift for a great price.
-For this one, I don’t see a “Gift” option, so if you don’t share a computer with your gift recipient, then your best bet for this might be to give them an amazon gift card – select the “digital” purchase card and then note on it which item you intend for them to purchase.
+For this one, I don’t see a “Gift” option, so if you don’t share a computer with your gift recipient, then your best bet for this might be to give them an Amazon gift card – select the “digital” purchase card and then note on it which item you intend for them to purchase.
 You can also purchase Online Game/Map Codes for the intended, so at least that way you have a code to give them to redeem.

 Giving Digital Comic Books as Gifts